Michael Faraday: Royal Institution and public service

-As a respected scientist in a nation with strong maritime interests, Faraday spent extensive amounts of time on projects such as the construction and operation of lighthouses and protecting the bottoms of ships from corrosion.
+As a scientist in a nation with maritime interests, Faraday spent extensive amounts of time on projects such as the construction and operation of lighthouses and protecting the bottoms of ships from corrosion.
 His workshop still stands at Trinity Buoy Wharf above the Chain and Buoy Store, next to London's only lighthouse where he carried out the first experiments in electric lighting for lighthouses.

 Faraday was also active in what would now be called environmental science, or engineering.
 He investigated industrial pollution at Swansea and was consulted on air pollution at the Royal Mint.
 In July 1855, Faraday wrote a letter to The Times on the subject of the foul condition of the River Thames, which resulted in an often-reprinted cartoon in Punch.
 (See also The Great Stink).